AdamAB-09/Medfable-RPG-Project/README.md

 Project Medfable
 ---------

-This is the sandbox for the RPG that's in building process
+Contains all the scripts and assets for the RPG game I'm making

-* Designed a small playable space to test out the different functionalities
+* Multiple scene interaction
-* Currently there is movement and some elements of combat added to this sandbox along with other core features
+* There is enemy AI, combat, movement, animations, saving/loading & a cinematic scene thus far